The FAQs on this page reflects the most current guidance from the University and the City of Chicago, and will be updated as such guidance changes.

 Graduate Admissions tours are typically small, usually less than 10 people, for prospective students.
-In the late summer and early fall, tours set aside for new/incoming students are typically capped at 20 people.
+Tours arranged for admitted/incoming students are typically capped at 20 people.

 Will any other buildings or facilities be open to explore on my own?

 The tour may include stops inside buildings.
 However, most university buildings are closed to non-university affiliates.
 Some buildings, like the Logan Center for the Arts or entrances to some libraries, may be accessible.
-After the tour you are welcome to explore the neighborhood of Hyde Park on your own time.
+After the tour you are welcome to explore the neighborhood of Hyde Park on your own.

 Where should I stay in Chicago?

 There are several hotel options in Hyde Park to consider.
 Some options include The Sophy Hotel and Hyatt Place Hyde Park.
 If you plan to stay downtown while visiting UChicago, some options include the Hilton Chicago on Michigan Avenue or the Hilton Garden Inn Downtown Magnificent Mile.